Rdavidlab/Student-Alcohol-Consumption/README.md

 # Student-Alcohol-Consumption
-analyzing failure rates and alcohol consumption
+A research into failure rates and alcohol consumption